Ready to change the world? Start with these 7 social work courses

 Open Colleges student and volunteer worker Omar Osman says he was excited to learn more about the art of communication and believes this social work course will help him both in his dealings with people on a day-to-day basis and when navigating government departments.

 Osman intends to use his qualification to link in with an aid agency once he returns to his home country of Ethiopia.
 “I want to empower my people,” he says.
-“I hope [the qualification] will change the way my community looks at me.
+“This Diploma of Community Services will change the way my community looks at me.
 The way they value my knowledge will change.”

 2. Aged Care